kimwalisch/primecount/README.md

                             with y = x^(1/3) * alpha_y
          --alpha_z=<N>      Tuning factor, 1 <= alpha_z <= x^(1/6)
                             with z = y * alpha_z
+          -A                Only compute Gourdon's A formula
+          -B                Only compute Gourdon's B formula
+          -C                Only compute Gourdon's C formula
+          -D                Only compute Gourdon's D formula
+         --Phi0             Only compute the Phi0 formula
+         --Sigma            Only compute the 7 Sigma formulas
 ```

 </details>